 Some override examples

-Here are some tips, I found useful in different occasion to make your docker run.
+Here are some tips, I found useful on different occasions to make your docker run.

 • Running detached using -d: